-What is PEC?
+What is a PEC?

 PEC stands for posta elettronica certificata.
 It is essentially a certified email, which has a legal value.
 It is the digital version of a registered letter (lettera raccomandata).
 A PEC guarantees legal certainty of the sender’s identity as well as the date and time the email was sent.
 It also guarantees that the recipient receives the email and its contents.
 You will receive notifications that your PEC email has been received, opened and read.

 PEC is widely used in Italy to send official documents to public administration organisations and private companies.
 In fact, it is mandatory for Italian companies, public administration organisations and professionals such as lawyers, notaries and accountants to have a PEC address.
-Otherwise there is no obligation to have one.
+Otherwise, there is no obligation to have one.

-However, there are many advantages to having a PEC address, especially if you are abroad.
+However, there are many advantages to having a posta elettronica certificata (PEC) address, especially if you are abroad.
 Instead of having to send a registered letter, you can send a PEC email, which has a legal value and of course, your PEC email will be received almost immediately.
-You will therefore get faster response from the recipient.
+You will therefore get a faster response from the recipient.
 Certain Italian public administration bodies are obliged to respond to correspondence within thirty days of receiving it.
 Whereas it might take several days for a registered letter to be received, sending a PEC email will speed up the process.
 You can check an organisation or professional PEC address here.

 Why is a PEC address useful?

-You can use a PEC for a wide variety of official matters, including :
+You can use a PEC for a wide variety of official matters, including: